petrbouchal/petrbouchal.github.io/content/projects/_index.md

 ## Applied analysis

-*These are some publically accessible examples of my work done various employers over the years.*
+*These are some publicly accessible examples of my work done various employers over the years.*

 Prague Institute for Planning and Development